-For Theology, candidates are required to submit two essays by 10 November 2014.
-Please the Theology and Religion page for further details.
+For Theology, candidates are required to submit two essays by 10 November 2015.
+Please see the Theology and Religion page for further details.

-All candidates must take the Philosophy Test, normally at their own school or college, on 5 November 2014 and the deadline for final entries is 15 October 2014.
+All candidates must take the Philosophy Test, normally at their own school or college, on 4 November 2015 and the deadline for final entries is 15 October 2015.
 Separate registration for this test is required.
 It is the responsibility of the candidate to ensure that they are registered for this test.
-Further details about registration will be published here as soon as they become available.
+See www.admissionstestingservice.org/phil for further details.